 | US infrastructure-prime procurement (ENR-ranked primes) | Filter two (prime-specific past performance) and filter four (US-state PE licensure) |

 The four-filter structure is constant.
 The weighting is architecture-specific.
-The firm's materials are built once with all four filters addressed, then weighted for the architecture target.
-The firm that targets all five with one weighting under-performs in all five.
+GMA's materials are built once with all four filters addressed, then weighted for the architecture target. a company that targets all five with one weighting under-performs in all five.

 If you asked the procurement officer who cut the last three responses which of the four filters did the cutting, what would they name?
 Is it the filter your team is resourcing?

-Stage one: diagnose.
-Read the firm's US-facing surfaces against the four filters.
+Stage one: evaluation.
+Evaluate the company's US website, deck, and sales materials against the four filters.
 Capability statement, cover letter, first slide, hero copy, RFP response template, sales deck order.
 Identify which filter is doing the cutting.
 Most foreign operators fail filter one (category) or filter three (peer-set), often both.

 Stage two: correct the signal.
-Name the US category at the front in the procurement reader's vocabulary.
+Name the US category at the front in the procurement buyer's vocabulary.
 Surface US past performance where it exists, state current pilot or qualification where it does not.
 Position relative to the named US peer set.
-State US risk architecture in US-legible form.
+State US risk answers in US-legible form.
 Move European certifications to supporting context.
 Move home-market dominance language out of the lead.

 Stage three: rebuild the materials.
 Capability statement, cover letter, response template library, RFP and RFQ playbook, capability deck, bios, references, pricing template, US-facing site.
 Each surface calibrated to the four filters with architecture-specific weighting.

-This work runs inside a Market Entry Sprint (six to ten weeks, one architecture target, materials rebuilt and first response shipped), a Cross-Border Build (three to six months, multi-architecture rebuild), or a Group Partnership (monthly retainer, twelve-month minimum).
-Pricing is confirmed in discovery, not on the public site.
+This work runs inside a Market-Entry Marketing Sprint (six to ten weeks, one architecture target, materials rebuilt and first response shipped), a Cross-Border Marketing Build (three to six months, multi-architecture rebuild), or a Global Marketing Partnership (monthly retainer, twelve-month minimum).
+Pricing is discussed after GMA sees the company, market, and work needed.

-"By 2028, 90 percent of B2B purchases will involve AI agents reading materials at the same stage human procurement readers do.
+"By 2028, 90 percent of B2B purchases will involve AI agents evaluation materials at the same stage human procurement buyers do.
 Structured, named, sourced claims survive the model filter.
 Unstructured capability language does not."

-One: US category anchor in the reader's vocabulary.
+One: US category anchor in the buyer's vocabulary.
 Two: US past performance, named US references at category, scope, and scale.
-Three: US peer-set comparables, the firm's case stated relative to the named US competitors.
-Four: US procurement-risk architecture, including US service footprint, US warranty in US-legible form, US-domicile of contracting entity, US liability posture, US regulatory posture, and US contract terms.
+Three: US peer-set comparables, GMA's case stated relative to the named US competitors.
+Four: US procurement-risk answers, including US service footprint, US warranty in US-legible form, US-domicile of contracting entity, US liability posture, US regulatory posture, and US contract terms.

 Yes, the structure is constant.
 Federal weights filter two (CPARS, FAR Part 9).
 Enterprise weights filter three and TCO inside filter four.
 OEM weights filter four (IATF 16949, PPAP, AS9100, CSRs).
 Healthcare weights filter four (FDA, US clinical evidence, US reimbursement).
 Infrastructure-prime weights filters two and four (prime past performance, US-state PE licensure).